AubinSeptier/local-ai-chatbot/README.md

 * You can change the `system_prompt` to define the chatbot's role.

 * In the `backend/models` folder, you can see and manage all downloaded models available for the chatbot.

+ℹ️ **Note**: If you want to change the configuration or the model used by the chatbot, you'll need to restart the backend server to apply the changes.
+Don't need to rebuild the Docker container, just restart the server from the container or your machine depending if you used Docker or not.